Your expert guide: 2 days in Valencia, Spain

 🥛 Horchata – a traditional soft drink that you can try as you explore the city of Valencia.

-Valencia was founded by the Romans in 138 BCE with the name Valentia Edetanorum.
-After the Romans left, came the Germanic rulers (Visigoths etc) and then the Moors who made Valencia into an independent Emirate in the eight century.
-It remained under Moorish control until 1238 when Jaime of Aragon (known as King James I in English) laid siege to the city and expelled the Moors.
+Valencia was founded by the Romans in 138 BCE and after the Romans left, came the Germanic rulers (Visigoths) and then the Moors who made Valencia into an independent Emirate in the eight century.
+It remained under Moorish control until 1238 when Jaime of Aragon laid siege to the city and expelled the Moors.

 🏖 Located as it is, on the Mediterranean Coast, a trip to Valencia means you can easily visit the beach for an hour or two.